 If the Identity Provider user interface contains some sort of user consent, or information, concerning which attributes, or any other information, that is included in an assertion being issued, the Identity Provider SHOULD preserve this functionality if a <saml2p:AuthnRequest> message requesting a different set of attributes (or any other information) compared to what was delivered in the assertion at the time of establishing the security context.
 The Identity Provider may require re-authentication or display a user interface for consent/information in these cases.

-Responses
+Authentication Responses

 Security Requirements